-The new Microsoft Office Fluent user interface primarily consists of nine key components:
+The Microsoft Office 2007 & Beyond Fluent user interface primarily consists of nine key components:

 1. The Ribbon - consists of tabs displaying the commands that are most relevant for each of the task areas in each application.
 This is a combination of the menu and toolbars.